ms264556/Hackery/pages/DecryptRuckusBackups.md

 rks_encrypt ruckus.modded.bak.tgz ruckus.modded.bak
 ```

+All done.
+Restore your modified backup.

+#### Encoding DPSK Passphrases

 >The only tricky part is the `x-passphrase` attribute for each `<dpsk>`.
 >This needs to be ROT1 encoded, and then HTML encoded.
 E.g. for the passphrase:-